Together in Christ: 'What Will I Overlook?' — Proverbs 12:16

 Key Thought

 In a world of road rage, demand for instant justice, and a hair-trigger about being dissed, we desperately need to hear this truth.
 The fool in this proverb is the exact opposite of the person who is "quick to listen, slow to speak and slow to become angry."
-[1] The fool in our proverb is certainly not the kind of person Jesus is trying to form us into becoming as a part of His Kingdom.
+[1] The fool in our proverb is undoubtedly not the kind of person Jesus is trying to form us into becoming as a part of His Kingdom.
 [2]

 So the question is: How do we "overlook an insult"?